On unipotent representations of ramified $p$-adic groups: Matching of unipotent representations

-The classification of cuspidal unipotent representations in \cite[\S 3]{Lus-Che} shows that for each such $\mc P$ there is a canonical bijection
+The classification of cuspidal unipotent representations in \cite[\S 3]{Lus-Che} shows that for each such $\mc P_i$ there is a canonical bijection

 which preserves dimensions.
 Moreover, if $\psi$ is any $\Fr$-equivariant automorphism of the Dynkin diagram of $\mc M_i$ (and hence also for $\mc M'_i$) and we lift it to automorphisms of $\mc M_i (k_F)$ and of $\mc M'_i (k_F)$, then \eqref{eq:2.3} is $\psi$-equivariant.
-These claims can be checked case-by-case.
+These claims can be checked case-by-case from \cite{Lus-Che}.
 To make that easier, one may note that the list in Section \ref{sec:list} shows that no factors of Lie type $E_n$ are involved.
+We conclude that the bijection \eqref{eq:2.3} is natural.